RULES AND REGULATIONS

 Applicants may request and receive any size meter regularly stocked or furnished by the District, provided the request is reasonable and further provided that the meter is not greatly oversized or undersized, as determined by the District Manager.
 The District reserves the right to determine the type of meter to be installed.

-If a change in size of a meter and service is requested, the customer must file a new connection application. specifying the requirements of the new meter and service.
+If a change in size of a meter and service is requested, the customer must file a new connection application, specifying the requirements of a new meter and service.
 If the District approves the application, the District will install the new meter and service and will charge the applicant based on the District’s current rates.
 The applicant’s original application will be amended to reflect the new meter and size.

 If relocation of an existing meter or service is requested by a customer, the relocation will be at the customer’s expense.
-The District may request prepayment or other security, as the authorized representative of the District may deem appropriate. prior to performing a relocation.
+The District may request prepayment or other security, as the authorized representative of the District may deem appropriate prior to performing a relocation.

 The District will keep an accurate account on its books of the readings of meters.
 Customers will be entitled to inspect the records of readings of their meters upon reasonable notice during normal business hours of the District.
-A customer may request copies of the official records of meter readings for their properties but may not remove the official records from the office of the District.
+A customer may request copies of the official records of meter readings for their properties by may not remove the official records from the office of the District.
 The District may impose reasonable charges for copies of records.
 The official records of meter readings will be prima facie evidence of the use of water service by the customers and will be the basis on which all bills are calculated.

 13.6.3 If it is impossible or impractical to read a meter on the regular reading date, the total water consumption for billing purposes for that period will be estimated for that billing period.
 An adjustment for actual use will be made on the first billing statement after meter reading is resumed.